swyxio/blade.macro/README.md

 How we execute this code is a challenging task.

-There are four big aspects to take care of:
+There are five big aspects to take care of:

 - `makeBlade(name, args)` should tag the identifier it is assigned to (e.g. `blade`) as a special identifier.
 This is the start of the GraphQL query.
 - when `blade(foo)` is called on `foo`, it tags `foo` as a "blade", which is a piece of a GraphQL query. any descendants of a blade are also blades
 - blades can be called as functions to supply arguments to the blade
+- assignments create aliases!
 - wherever `blade` is referenced as a variable, the final GraphQL query is to be inserted

 # Things to consider